Great Society Speech, Lyndon B. Johnson, 1964 (Modified)

 Sampling of the laws passed during the Johnson administration to promote the Great Society.

-PREVENTION & ABATEMENT OF AIR POLLUTION
+PREVENTION & ABATEMENT OF AIR

 (THE CLEAN AIR ACT)